tempesta-tech/tempesta/README.md

 ### Caching

 Tempesta caches Web-content by default, i.e. works as reverse proxy.
-Configuration option `cache` manages the cache befavior:
+Configuration directive `cache` manages the cache befavior:

 * `0` - no caching at all, pure proxying mode;
 * `1` - cache sharding when each NUMA node contains independent shard